Written by Kath Murray and Misha Butot.

-Fourteen years later I (Kath) asked if we could revisit her research and simplify it to make it more accessible to health care providers.
-Together with another nurse and counselor we were delighted to delve into this dialogue once more.
+Fourteen years later, I (Kath) asked if we could revisit her research and simplify it to make it more accessible to health care providers.
+Together with another nurse and counsellor we were delighted to delve into this dialogue once more.
 These conversations led to this latest conceptualization of love in practice.

-I present the summary findings of “Love in Professional Practice” and “A Personal Creed on Love in Professional Practice” and invite you to be inspired and to consider what love in professional practice might look like for you.
+The following are our thoughts on “Love in Professional Practice” and “A Personal Creed on Love in Professional Practice. ” We invite you to be inspired and to consider what love in professional practice might look like for you.

 Ten Principles of Love in Professional Practice